I may receive commissions from purchases made through links in this article. Full Disclosure

 The flu vaccine is only designed to protect against a few strains, Elderberry syrup kills ten strains of influenza.

-Not only is elderberry syrup an amazing flu prevention but it can also be taken if you ever do come down with the flu.
-Elderberry syrup is truly amazing when it comes to influenza and sickness in general.
+Not only is elderberry syrup an amazing against the flu but it can also be taken if you ever do come down with the flu as its antioxidant and immune boosting properties help protect your body.

 Which brings me to another point; many store bought elderberry syrups contain ingredients that I would rather avoid such as sugar, preservatives, alcohol, or glucose.

 The good news is that there is a way to make sure your elderberry syrup contains only ingredients that you want and save a lot of money.

 3 cups water

-½ cup honey
+½ cup honey (raw is preferred)*